Have you heard of pronurturance?

-As a long-time fan of physiological, unmedicated placental birth (where appropriate, of course), I’m always happy to see papers which explore the value of this and the ways in which we can facilitate women’s and babies’ health and well-being at this time.
-So I was excited to spot a recent article in Women and Birth called Pronurturance Plus at birth: A risk reduction strategy for preventing postpartum haemorrhage.
+As a long-time fan of physiological, unmedicated placental birth (where appropriate, of course), I’m always happy to see papers which explore the value of this.
+And, of course, about the ways in which we can facilitate women’s and babies’ health and well-being at this time.
+So I was excited to spot a article in Women and Birth called Pronurturance Plus at birth: A risk reduction strategy for preventing postpartum haemorrhage.

 And when I tell you that the authors define pronurturance as the combination of skin-to-skin cuddling and breastfeeding, and that ‘pronurturance plus’ is the integration of this with elements of a theory about midwifery guardianship, I know that some people will ask why it needs a fancy name, or to be woven into a new theory, when many of us have known about and practised this for many years.